Meeting Room Policy

 Who fail to abide by this and other policies, rules, and regulations pertaining to the use of the David & Joyce Milne Public Library.

-At this time, meetings must be scheduled for time periods during the library’s open hours, and must be concluded thirty minutes before the library is scheduled to close to allow sufficient time for the staff lock-up procedures to
+At this time, meetings must be scheduled for time periods during the library’s open hours, and must be concluded thirty minutes before the library is scheduled to close to allow sufficient time for the staff lock-up procedures to be executed.

 Because library rooms are in demand, advanced reservations are encouraged, and some advance notice to the Assistant Library Director or designee is always required.